 The President explained that his intention for this conference was for it to serve as a means to help us, as a nation—particularly the younger generation—to continue to better understand who we are.
 Knowledge of our history leads us to be prouder of who we are and to appreciate how we became a nation, how democracy in our country was built little by little over time in the fabric of political and social life, as well as how organisations, political parties, and trade unions emerged and got stronger.
 The President also wanted to send the message that, as happened many times, our country was a victim of the circumstances of colonialism and continued to bear the consequences until its independence in 1964 and, even more so, when it became a republic in 1974.
 Another purpose of the conference was to better understand the role that religion has played in the political history of our country, while conveying the message that unity is always important to achieve our goals despite the differences between us; after all, there were also differences in 1921.

 The head of state linked today’s conference to the Conference for National Unity which he organised last February: “I feel that this knowledge of the foundations of our country’s history is a fundamental step in appreciating more what brings us closer, and not what divides us.”

-The publications of the conference can be accessed here
+The conference proceedings may be accessed here